-There is a big debate in the gemstone world about which is better: heat treated amethyst or citrine.
-While both are beautiful stones, they each have their own unique benefits.
-Here, we will take a closer look at heat treated amethyst vs. citrine, so you can decide which is right for you.
+There is a big debate in the gemstone world about which is better: heat-treated amethyst or Citrine.
+While both are beautiful stones, they each have their unique benefits.
+Here, we will look closer at heat-treated amethyst vs. Citrine, so you can decide which is right for you.

 Amethyst is a quartz crystal and is considered a semi-precious stone.
-It ranges in color from pale lilac to a deep purple and is often used in jewelry making.
-The name amethyst comes from the Greek word “amethystos” which means “not intoxicated.”
+It ranges from pale lilac to deep purple and is often used in jewelry making.
+Amethyst comes from the Greek word “amethystos,” which means “not intoxicated.”

-Heat Treated Amethyst is a semiprecious stone that is most commonly found in a deep purple hue.
-It is the February birthstone and is also associated with the zodiac signs of Pisces and Sagittarius.
+Heat Treated Amethyst is a semiprecious stone commonly found in a deep purple hue.
+It is the February birthstone and is associated with the zodiac signs of Pisces and Sagittarius.
 Amethyst is a variety of quartz that contains iron and other trace minerals within its structure.
-The stone can range in color from a light purple to a deep violet and is often heat treated to enhance its color.
+The stone can range from light purple to deep violet and is often heat treated to enhance its color.

 Although amethyst is a relatively hard gemstone, it does have some cleavage planes that can make it susceptible to breakage if not handled properly.
 As a result, amethyst is often heat treated to improve its durability.

-Generally, you can expect to pay anywhere from $30 to $100 for a heat treated amethyst crystal.
-If you’re looking for a high-quality crystal, you may have to pay on the higher end of that price range.
-However, you can often find good quality crystals lower prices if you shop around.
+Generally, you can expect to pay anywhere from $30 to $100 for a heat-treated amethyst crystal.
+So if you’re looking for a high-quality crystal, you may have to pay at the higher end of that price range.
+However, you can often find good-quality crystals at lower prices if you shop around.

-When purchasing heat treated amethyst crystal, be sure to factor in the cost of shipping and handling.
+When purchasing heat-treated amethyst crystal, factor in the shipping and handling cost.
 Often, these costs can add up, so it’s important to consider them when budgeting for your purchase.

-With a little bit of research, you can find heat treated amethyst crystal at a price that fits your budget.
-Keep in mind the factors that will affect the price of the crystal.
+With a little research, you can find heat-treated amethyst crystals at a price that fits your budget.
+However, keep in mind the factors that will affect the price of the crystal.

 There are many benefits to heat-treated amethyst crystals.
-The most notable benefit is the increase in clarity of the crystal.
+The most notable benefit is the increase in the clarity of the crystal.
 Amethyst is one of the most popular crystals because it is said to have many healing properties.
-Some people believe that amethyst can help to relieve stress and anxiety and can also help to improve sleep quality.
+In addition, some people believe that amethyst can help to relieve stress and anxiety and can also help to improve sleep quality.

 The heat-treatment process also makes the amethyst more durable, thus, less likely to chip or break.
 In addition, heat-treated amethyst typically has a more intense purple color than naturally occurring amethyst.